aksharjoshi27/MIDP/Readme-shell.md

 	![Adx.](media/adx-4.png)

-5. In the Ingest data, under destination tab, select appropriate values in the respective fields, in Cluster **select** the kusto pool name, in the Database select "RetailDB" database, in the Table field **enter** the table name i.e. Occupancy and then **click** on Next.
+5. In the Ingest data, under destination tab, select appropriate values in the respective fields, in Cluster **select** the kusto pool name, in the Database select "MidpCosmosKustoDB" database, in the Table field **enter** the table name i.e. Occupancy and then **click** on Next.

 	![Adx.](media/adx-5.png)